Painting Pottery With Low Vision

 Use bright/saturated colors whenever possible

 While pastel colors are popular, I find it much easier to work with bright, saturated colors that contrast against each other.
-While the paint colors will appear less vivid before varnish is added and the pottery is fired, the colors will still be easier to work with than the lighter paint colors, plus they will likely be easier to see in the paint tray.
+While the paint colors will appear less vivid before varnish is added and the pottery is fired, the colors will still be easier to work with than lighter paint colors, plus they will likely be easier to see in the paint tray.

 Related links